bookmanj/radiant-scanner/README.md

 - BlueZ
 - cascade 500

-# snap-bmd-scanner/snapcraft.yaml file
+# snap-radiant-scanner/snapcraft.yaml file

-- The user will need to rename the name in line 1 to their preferred name ex.`xyz-bmd-scanner`
+- The user will need to rename the name in line 1 to their preferred name ex.`xyz-radiant-scanner`
 - On line 2, the user can declare their preferred version ex.`0.1`
 - On line 12 `command`, the URL is fictitious `https://xyz.com/feed`.
 The user will need to replace the fictitious URL with their own API POST HTTP/S URL "Endpoint" before they build their Snap.